-Deferred capital grant is in respect of a government grant provided to a subsidiary of the Group for the construction of the integrated public transportation terminal.
+Deferred capital grant is in respect of a government grant provided to the Group for the construction of the integrated public transportation terminal.
 The grant is recognised in profit or loss on a systematic basis over the useful life of the integrated public transportation terminal, which is 50 years.